alithya-oss/backstage-plugins/workspaces/aws/docs/maintainers/contribute-to-upstream.md

 buid-scripts/backstage-install.sh
 ```

-4. Copy your `.env` and `app-config.local.yaml` files over to this new backstage environment.
+3. Copy your `.env` and `app-config.local.yaml` files over to this new backstage environment.

 ```shell
 # From the harmonix folder
 cp ../backstage-plugins/workspaces/aws/{.env, app-config.local.yaml} bacstage/
 ```

-5. Install the current version of Harmonix plugins in your new Harmonix dev environment.
+4. Install the current version of Harmonix plugins in your new Harmonix dev environment.

 ```shell
 rsync -viva ./backstage-plugins/plugins/* ./backstage/plugins/
 ```

-6. Remove the plugins' extra package.json
+5. Remove the plugins' extra package.json

 ```shell
 rm -vf ./backstage/plugins/package.json
 ```

-7. Install dependencies with yarn
+6. Install dependencies with yarn

 ```shell
 cd backstage/
 yarn install
 ```

+## Get Your Changes Ready

-8. Bring forth the changes from `alithya-oss/backstage-plugins` to your new Harmonix dev environment
+1. Bring forth the changes from `alithya-oss/backstage-plugins` to your new Harmonix dev environment
     - Proceed with only one plugin at a time

 ```shell
 rysnc -viva ../../backstage-plugins/workspaces/aws/plugins/aws-apps ./plugins/
 ```

-9. Update your Harmonix dev environment's `backstage/package.json` file with these scripts and resolutions
+2. Update your Harmonix dev environment's `backstage/package.json` file with these scripts and resolutions

 ```json
 {